yardnsm/blox-zsh-theme/README.md

 ### Creating blocks

 A block is just a simple function that `echo` the result.
 Some built-in blocks has they're own helper function you can use when building your blocks.
 Check the source code for more info.
+It is recommended to prefix the function's name with `blox_block__`.

 For example: